 The following UD faculty are working jointly on offshore wind research.
 The brief descriptions after each name are for the wind power related expertise.
 See their home page (linked) for additional research and teaching areas.

 - Suesh G. Advani (George W. Laird Professor of Mechanical Engineering and Associate Directer, Center for Composite Materials) Research areas include: Wind blade manufacturing sequence, composites, and fuel cells.

 - Cristina L. Archer (Associate Professor, Physical Ocean Science and Engineering, and Geography) Meteorology, climate change, air quality, renewable energy, wind power, numerical modeling of atmospheric processes.

-- David L. Burris (Assistant Professor, Mechanical Engineering and Assistant Professor, DE Biotechnology Institute) Materials tribology; wind turbine drivetrain reliability.
+- David L. Burris (Associate Professor, Mechanical Engineering and Assistant Professor, DE Biotechnology Institute) Materials tribology; wind turbine drivetrain reliability.